mchmarny/cloud-sql-for-cloud-run-example/README.md

 ![](img/connui.png)

-> To find out the exact paths to your TLS certificates, run `more ~/.my.cnf`

 ### Certificates

-Create KMS keys, encrypt Cloud SQL certificates, and save them to a GCS bucket
+The [bin/secret](bin/secret) script creates KMS keys, encrypts Cloud SQL certificates, and save them to a GCS bucket so that the Cloud Run service can securely obtain them while connecting to Cloud SQL DB

 ```shell
 bin/secret